CosmoLike/cocoa/README.md

     "${CONDA_PREFIX}"/bin/git clone git@github.com:CosmoLike/cocoa.git  --branch v4.0-beta8 cocoa

-This will put the repository in a detached stated.
+This will put the repository in a detached HEAD (meaning you are no longer on a branch).

-**Step :two:** Move the detached state to a new local branch, via the command
+**Step :two:** Move the detached state to a new local branch via the command

     git switch -c mylocalbranch

 Now, all commits will be associated with this local branch.

-**Step :three:** At the end of development, fetch and checkout the remote branch the user wants to upload the local development
+**Step :three:** At the end of development, fetch and download the remote branch the user wants to upload the local development

     git switch -c myremotebranch origin/myremotebranch